hasanmoudud/geocompr/main.md

 A good CLI:

 - Facilitates the automation of repetitive tasks.
-- Enables transparency and reproducibility, the backbone of good scientific practice and Data Science.
+- Enables transparency and reproducibility, the backbone of good scientific practice and data science.
 - Encourages software development by providing tools to modify existing functions and implement new ones.
 - Helps develop future-proof programming skills which are in high demand in many disciplines and industries.
 - Is user-friendly and fast, allowing an efficient work-flow.